cathoderay/dbl/README.md

 - Keys and values are utf-8 strings
 - Designed for high write throughput
   - It simply appends to a log file
-  - Compaction of old and duplicate entries is available to shrink file size in disk
+  - Compaction of entries (old and duplicates) is available to shrink file size in disk
 - Search is done with an in memory hashmap
 - REPL (Read Eval Print Loop) available
   - See usage example below